sage-code/maj/basic.md

 * salu = bless you  (interjection: when somebody is sneezing
 * salo = health     (adjective: referring to a person or animal)

 ## Words

 A word can have a specialized role in a sentence.

-* Nouns are finalized with {"a","e","y"} or any consonant;
+* Nouns are finalized with {"a","e"} or any consonant;
-* Verbs are finalized with suffix "u", "ure", "ufu", "upa";
+* Verbs are finalized with "u" and suffix, "se", "fu", "pa";
-* Adjectives are finalized with "o" or any consonant;
+* Adjectives are finalized with "o", "y", or any consonant;
-* Adverbs are finalized with vowel "o" or any consonant;
+* Adverbs like adjectives are finalized with vowel "o", "y" or consonant;
 * Pronouns are monosyllabic, 2 or 3 letter long;
 * Prepositions are monosyllabic, 2 or 3 letter long;
 * Determinants are monosyllabic prepositions, 2 - 3 letter long;